burlachenkok/burlachenkok.github.io/_posts/2022-10-24-Obtaining-PhD-Candidacy-Status.md

 * My collaborators with whom we continue to construct a future for Federated Learning, but who did not have a chance to connect to the event.
 * External participants.

-Thanks to Kingdom of Saudi Arabia for supporting [CEMSE](https://cemse.kaust.edu.sa/) division in particular and [KAUST](https://www.kaust.edu.sa/en) in general.
+Thanks to the Kingdom of Saudi Arabia for supporting [CEMSE](https://cemse.kaust.edu.sa/) Division in particular and [KAUST](https://www.kaust.edu.sa/en) in general.

 ----